 - You must currently reside within the Local Government Area (LGA) of the Central Coast Council, formally Wyong Shire Council and Gosford City Council.

 - Applicants must be endorsed by the school and/or sporting association with whom you are attending or representing.

-- You may be asked to show proof of your Indigenous or Torres Strait Islander descent
+- You may be asked to show proof of your Aboriginal or Torres Strait Islander descent.

 PROUDLY SPONSORED BY